 This light and refreshing olive oil grapefruit cake is made with whole grain flour, yogurt, and freshly-squeezed grapefruit juice.
-It’s perfect for a spring get together or Easter brunch!
+It’s perfect for a spring get-together or Easter brunch!

 How to Make Olive Oil Grapefruit Cake

 - Use room temperature ingredients – make sure your eggs and yogurt are at room temperature before mixing them into the cake.
 This will ensure that everything blends together more evenly and gently.
-Simple set out your eggs and yogurt out at room temperature for 30-45 minutes before you plan to bake the cake.
+Simple set out your eggs and yogurt out at room temperature for about 30 minutes before you plan to bake the cake.

 - Be careful not to overmix – quick breads such as banana bread and this olive oil grapefruit bread tend to be tough and dense if you get a little ambitious in the mixing process.
 We aren’t looking to incorporate a lot of air here with this recipe, so follow the recommended mixing times for each step.
 Use a light folding motion to make sure all the ingredients are incorporated from the bowl before pouring the batter into the pan.